SkillPages/SPHLocationPicker/README.md

     }
                                                                                                     onFailure:nil];
 ```

 4. You can provide your own datasource for the UITableView using the property `tableDataSource`.
 This should conform to both `SPHTableViewDataSource` and `UITableViewDataSource`.
 A default implementation of this is already provided.
-5. Optionally set one of the configuration options
+5. Optionally set one of the configuration options.
+6. Push the controller

+### Options

 `bounce` (default YES) When set to YES, the tableview map will return to the set size on release.